helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    ![](../img/openvino-install-linux-01.png)

-7. By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>`:
+7. By default, the Intel® Distribution of OpenVINO™ is installed to the following directory, referred to as `<INSTALL_DIR>` elsewhere in the documentation:
       * For root or administrator: `/opt/intel/openvino_<version>/`
       * For regular users: `/home/<USER>/intel/openvino_<version>/`